XrizZ/SceneCompletion/README.md

 the GIST descriptors are not going to change over time.
 This is why it is reasonable to pre-calculate them to be able to just read them again when they are needed.

 Our GIST algorithm uses only greyscale information about the images.
-It doesn't care about colors.
+It doesn't care about colors, as we found that it did not impact the results in a significant positive manner.

-Building the big database took about 49 hours on a modern CPU with 4 cores.
+Building the big database took about 49 hours on a modern CPU(from 2012) with 4 cores.
 However, browsing the database for similarities with an input image takes only about 7 minutes.

 ## Best Fit